 - It is one of the six official languages of the United Nations

-- Apart from Venezuela, the economies of all other Latin American Spanish speaking nations are expected to grow in 2019.
-As developing nations there are opportunities for people with experience in established markets.
+- Apart from Venezuela, the economies of all other Latin American nations are expected to grow in 2021.
+As developing nations, there are opportunities for people with experience in established markets.
 China has pledged to invest $250 Billion in Latin American investments over the next ten years.

 - Spanish is one of the most phonetic languages.
 It’s much easier to read and speak Spanish once you understand how each letter is pronounced.
 There are some exceptions of course but compared to English there are very few complications.